fwsa-batch2/ismail.mohamed__web_project/README.md

 ##### Colors:
 * If users click a color on the filter box the page will show only the relevant designs for the color.

+### Add designs:
+* Users need to register to add a design.
+* To add design, go to your account by clicking your avatar in home page (top right corner) then click add button.
+* users will redirect to add design page.
+* In that page all inputs are mandatory.
+* once enter the data then click add button.
+* the added design will appear on home page feeds.